 Labels don’t mean much to me but for some people, the terms “giving up” and even “giving in” have negative connotations.
 Some people prefer to use the term “surrender”.
 I will use the term acceptance because it best describes what I have done.
 I have stopped fighting against what I have no control over and in doing so it has allowed me to be the best person my brain/body is capable of being rather than continuing to have unrealistic expectations.

 I honestly don’t know how I knew what I needed to do to turn my life around but I’m guessing it came about through desperation.
 I had hit rock bottom.
 My symptoms had become so difficult to manage I naturally thought that my Idiopathic Hypersomnia had got worse.
 So I started by looking into what would have caused it to progress.
 Much to my surprise, I found that research suggests Idiopathic Hypersomnia reaches its peak in young adulthood and remains stable, ie: it doesn’t get worse.
 So why was I struggling more than I ever have?
 Indeed, why did I find some days, weeks or months more difficult than others?
 Over time I spoke to and read the comments of hundreds of people diagnosed with Idiopathic Hypersomnia.
 I spoke to doctors and other healthcare professionals including clinicians and scientists that have studied Idiopathic Hypersomnia for decades.
-What I found is that aside from the people that have other medical and or mental conditions that can account for their symptoms the most likely reason Idiopathic Hypersomnia can appear to have worsened/progressed is because the patient’s ability to manage their symptoms is compromised by other external factors that they are not taking into consideration.
+What I found is that aside from the people that have other medical and or mental conditions that can account for their symptoms the most likely reason Idiopathic Hypersomnia can appear to have worsened/progressed is because the patient’s ability to manage their symptoms is compromised by other external factors that they are not taken into consideration.

 Chronic stress can have a huge impact on cognitive function.
 We also know that people with chronic illness are at greater risk of developing depression and anxiety and that this also impacts on how well someone with Idiopathic Hypersomnia manages their symptoms.
 But just how great can the stress be for someone with Idiopathic Hypersomnia?